Portable Contents Insurance

 Coverage at home

-There’s no need to specify a drone or its value on your policy to have its full repair or replacement costs covered by a successful claim, assuming that your overall sum insured is enough to cover all affected contents.
+There’s no need to specify a drone or its value on your policy to have its repair or replacement costs covered by a successful claim, assuming that your overall sum insured is enough to cover all affected contents.

 Coverage outside the home